 CTSA Undergraduate Student Symposium

-The symposium will be held Friday, April 4, 1:30-5 pm, in the auditorium of the Biomedical Research Building (BRB) II/III of the Perelman School of Medicine at the University of Pennsylvania.
-It is directed toward undergraduate students from all area institutions.
-It is open as well to all other interested parties, including post-baccalaureate students, graduate and medical students, postdoctoral fellows, and faculty.
+The symposium will be held Friday, April 24, 1:30-5:00pm, in the Robert Austrian Auditorium of the Clinical Research Building (CRB) of the Perelman School of Medicine at the University of Pennsylvania.

-A luncheon preceding the symposium will be offered for students interested in PhD, MD, and MD/PhD programs as they relate to careers in the biomedical sciences.
-Talks will be given by senior staff representing respective programs at Penn.
-The luncheon will take place noon–1:30 pm on the 2nd floor of BRB II/III in room 251.
+A luncheon preceding the symposium will be offered for undergraduate students interested in PhD, MD, and MD/PhD programs as they relate to careers in the biomedical sciences.
+Talks will be given by senior staff of respective programs at Penn.
+The luncheon will take place Noon-1:30pm on the 2nd floor of BRB II/III.

 There is no cost to attend the symposium or preceding luncheon.
-We request, however, that those who wish to attend pre-register through this website.
+We request, however, that those who wish to attend pre-register through this website to help guide logistics.

 Questions regarding the symposium can be directed to Rachel Bastian at 215-614-1835 or email@example.com.